Academic Master

 English

 Before analyzing the art elements of the portrait, it is imperative to know the context of the artwork.
-This painting was painted after Dostoevsky has written “The idiot” and “Crime and Punishment.” his popularity and fame among people evoked Pavel Tretyakov to commission Perov because he was eager to place the portrait of Dostoevsky in his gallery under the category of “those dear to the nation.”
-So, consequently, Perov created this masterpiece by keeping all the interrelated attributes of Dostoevsky, his era and his writing in mind.
-Evidently, Dostoevsky’s writings are an illustration of human soul’s profoundness and also depict its dark and ironic as well as scathing and funny aspects.
+This painting was painted after Dostoevsky had written “The Idiot” and “Crime and Punishment.” his popularity and fame among people evoked Pavel Tretyakov to commission Perov because he was eager to place the portrait of Dostoevsky in his gallery under the category of “those dear to the nation.”
+Consequently, Perov created this masterpiece by keeping all the interrelated attributes of Dostoevsky, his era, and his writing in mind.
+Evidently, Dostoevsky’s writings illustrate the human soul’s profoundness and depict its dark, ironic as well as scathing, and funny aspects.
 His work demonstrates an old-fashioned, vintage tinge that is apparent in the portrait.

-The elements of art that are color, lines, shape, value, form, texture and space play a significant role in visual aesthetics of any artwork.
-Similarly, colors, lines and texture and somehow space are integral elements which enhance the quality of the portrait of Fyodor Dostoevsky.
-Perov used to pursue an undisciplined color palette that led him to use a grayish and brown palette for the subject portrait.
-The selection of colors makes it an authentic portrayal of urban lowest strata life.
-Moreover, the use of titanium white, raw umber, ivory black and yellow ochre oil paints augment the old-fashioned feel of the overall painting.
+The elements of art are color, lines, shape, value, form, texture, and space, which play a significant role in the visual aesthetics of any artwork.
+Similarly, colors, lines texture, and somehow space are integral elements that enhance the quality of the portrait of Fyodor Dostoevsky.
+Perov pursued an undisciplined color palette, which led him to use a grayish and brown palette for the subject portrait.
+The selection of colors makes it an authentic portrayal of urban lowest-strata life.
+Moreover, the use of titanium white, raw umber, ivory black, and yellow ochre oil paints augment the old-fashioned feel of the overall painting.

-The portrait features a simplistic approach as it focuses only on background and the main object that is the figure of Dostoevsky, sitting by holding his knees in a casual style.
-Background is relatively dark; meanwhile, face is painted with lighter colors to give an impression of illumination.
-The lines are curvy and used to depict the waves of fabric of trench coat that is painted with a combination of brownish gray paints.
-Trench coats were in fashion at that time in Russia and therefore are best tool to entice the legacy of that particular epoch.
-Dostoevsky’s used to dress in white, buttoned shirts and white pants and therefore a white shirt is peeping out from his trench coat in the portrait as well.
-However, Perov altered the color theme of his usual pants and give it a lined pattern.
-As the outcome the pants represents black lines and compliment with dark brownish, amber color.
+The portrait features a simplistic approach as it focuses only on the background and the main object, which is the figure of Dostoevsky, who is sitting and holding his knees casually.
+The background is relatively dark; meanwhile, the face is painted with lighter colors to give an impression of illumination.
+The lines are curvy and used to depict the waves of the fabric of a trench coat that is painted with a combination of brownish-gray paints.
+Trench coats were in fashion in Russia then and, therefore, are the best tool to entice that epoch’s legacy.
+Dostoevsky used to dress in white, buttoned shirts and pants; therefore, a white shirt also peeps out from his trench coat in the portrait.
+However, Perov altered the color theme of his usual pants and gave it a lined pattern.
+As the outcome, the pants represent black lines and are complemented by a dark brownish, amber color.

-The overall texture of portrait is also boosting the effect of facial expressions and realism.
-Dostoevsky was a slim man with somehow shabby beard, his eyes provided a feeble hint of purple and their sharpness added a jagged and crafty look.
-And when it comes to his personification; he always exhibited a sound quality of calmness and can be addressed as an epitome of confidence.
-Moreover, intelligence was the most outstanding trait of Dostoevsky and such level of wisdom is also visible from his eyes.
+The overall texture of the portrait also boosts the effect of facial expressions and realism.
+Dostoevsky was a slim man with a somehow shabby beard; his eyes provided a feeble hint of purple, and their sharpness gave them a jagged and crafty look.
+When it comes to his personification, he always exhibited a sound quality of calmness, which can be addressed as the epitome of confidence.
+Moreover, intelligence was Dostoevsky’s most outstanding trait, and such a level of wisdom was also visible in his eyes.
 All these aspects are artistically incorporated within the portrait.
 A marvelous blend of light and dark hues enhances the efficacy of overall facial features and gives him a thoughtful stare.
-Furthermore, realism facilitates a substantial focus on hands and face that in turn adds a photographic value to the painting.
+Furthermore, realism facilitates a substantial focus on hands and faces, adding photographic value to the painting.

-Balance and space are also essential components in a visual artwork, and through incorporating dark and shadowy background and relatively lighter and colored foreground ; Perov created a balance to its overall frame.
-It is also a point to observe that Perov created a balance between visage and hands of Dostoevsky and placed them in a synchronized manner.
-The underlying balance, in turn, complementing the posture of the figure and the focus is divided equally on the objects.
-The portrait is made on canvas and portrays a rectangular frame that is a perfect medium and shape for portraits and elevating the attraction of subject portrait.
+Balance and space are also essential components in a visual artwork, and by incorporating a dark and shadowy background and a relatively lighter and colored foreground; Perov created a balance to its overall frame.
+It is also a point to observe that Perov created a balance between the visage and hands of Dostoevsky and placed them synchronized.
+The underlying balance, in turn, complements the figure’s posture, and the focus is divided equally on the objects.
+The portrait is made on canvas and portrays a rectangular frame that is a perfect medium and shape for portraits, elevating the subject portrait’s attraction.

-All the art elements including colors, shapes, lines, textures and balancing together are providing the portrait with a vintage feel and a pure sense of realism.
-The facial effects, scruffy and grown beard and tranquility in posture along with sharpness in eyes all demonstrating the essence of Dostoevsky’s original personality.
-Further, the sitting style, atmosphere, outfits, and ambiance all suggest old Russia’s urban lifestyle.
+All the art elements including colors, shapes, lines, textures, and balancing together give the portrait a vintage feel and a pure sense of realism.
+The facial effects, scruffy, grown beard, tranquility in posture, and sharpness in eyes all demonstrate the essence of Dostoevsky’s original personality.
+Further, the sitting style, atmosphere, outfits, and ambiance suggest old Russia’s urban lifestyle.

 Work Cited